cjneely10/cjneely10.github.io/_posts/2019-10-01-MetaSanity-Demo-Running-PhyloSanity.md

 MetaSanity demo
 ======
-This blog post will walk through the data analysis pipelines available in **MetaSanity** using a small set of publicly available metagenomic-assembled genomes (MAGs).
+This blog post will walk through the data analysis pipelines available in **MetaSanity**.
+We will use the data that is available in the `MetaSanity/ExampleSet` directory, but this blog can work for your data, too!

 This post assumes that the Docker version of **MetaSanity** is being used; however, the source code users can reference this post so long as they use the valid source code configuration files from the [github repo](https://github.com/cjneely10/MetaSanity).

-For even more usage examples, see [MetaSanity's usage page](https://github.com/cjneely10/MetaSanity/wiki/3-Usage).
+For even more usage examples, see [MetaSanity's wiki page](https://github.com/cjneely10/MetaSanity/wiki).

-For this blog post, I have selected a group of genomes of variable quality and completion/contamination.
-This test dataset is available for download <a href="https://drive.google.com/open?id=1561UHa9QC0odw3JgD4H4f6Eq6NLFZlOK" target="_blank">here</a>.

 I will use the **PhyloSanity** pipeline to evaluate this subset for high quality, non-redundant genomes, which we will initially define as genomes with a completion score &ge;90% and a contamination score &le;5% via the CheckM pipeline.
 We define "non-redundant" based on a pairwise comparison of genome-wide average nucleotide identity (ANI).
 A non-redundant genome is identified if 1) no other genome(s) in the dataset have &ge;98.5% ANI, or 2) for any set of genomes that have &ge;98.5% ANI, the genome with the highest percent completion and lowest contamination.